-- Inspection and review of internal policies, and procedures related to the process of determining the loan loss allowances.
-Inquiries with Group's credit risk modelling and credit risk management experts. - Review and assessment of the adequacy and the consistency of application of the methodology and models used by the Group to identify loan losses and calculate allowances for selected significant portfolios. - Assessment of design and implementation of key controls over the loan loss allowance estimation, and testing operating effectiveness of controls relevant to expected loss calculation.
+- Inquiries and obtaining an understanding of the Bank's process of determining the loss allowances for loans and advances to customers. - Inspection and review of internal policies, and procedures related to the process of determining the loan loss allowances.
+Inquiries with Bank's credit risk modelling and credit risk management experts. - Review and assessment of the adequacy and the consistency of application of the methodology and models used by the Bank to identify loan losses and calculate allowances for selected significant portfolios. - Assessment of design and implementation of key controls over the loan loss allowance estimation, and testing operating effectiveness of controls relevant to expected loss calculation.